powturbo/TurboPFor-Integer-Compression/README.md

  - **Novel** **"TurboPFor"** (Patched Frame-of-Reference,PFor/PForDelta) scheme with **direct access** or bulk decoding.
   Outstanding compression and speed.
 More efficient than **ANY** other "integer compression" scheme.
 <p>
- - :new: Scalar & SIMD Transform: Delta, Zigzag, Transpose/Shuffle
+ - :new: Scalar & SIMD Transform: Delta, Zigzag, Transpose/Shuffle, Floating point<->Integer
 <p>
 + **Inverted Index ...do less, go fast!**
  - Direct Access to compressed *frequency* and *position* data in inverted index with zero decompression